What curriculum do you follow?

 The maximum class size in infants is 20 children with a teacher and TA in each class.
 In juniors, the maximum class size is 22 with a teacher and a TA.

 WHAT LANGUAGES DO PUPILS IN THE PRE PREP STUDY?

-All non-Thai pupils study Thai as a foreign language and Mandarin.
-All Thai students study Thai home language and Mandarin.
+All non-Thai students study Thai as a foreign language and Mandarin.
+All Thai students study Thai home language.

 WHAT IS THE AVERAGE CLASS SIZE IN THE PREP PHASE AND YEAR 9?